backstage/backstage/.changeset/eight-oranges-wave.md

 '@backstage/plugin-auth-backend-module-microsoft-provider': patch
 ---

-Fix error when Microsoft token is requested without the profile scope.
+Fix error when Microsoft tokens (or any other using the `defaultProfileTransform`) are requested without the profile scope.